Neurology Mnemonics

 Spinal tracts: Gracilus vs. Cuneatus: origin from upper vs. lower

-Gracilus is the name of a muscle in the legs, so
+limbs Gracilus is the name of a muscle in the legs, so

 Fasciculus Gracilus is for the lower limbs.